School Buildings of Gateshead Grammar

 In 1947 it was decorated with stolen street furniture, which were removed by Police on the instigation of the Deputy Head, Mr W. James.
 Click here for the story.
 After this period of restraint in the 50's, in the early sixties, street furniture reappeared recalls Jon Bratton who as a, say, 2nd former happened a glance into the part open door of that, to him, forbidden place

-More about the Ducket, please
+More about the Ducket, and the Locket, please

 Pond used for calcium carbide power boat racing

 Was a teacher's mini parked sideways in the alley?